albugowy15/bughowi.com/src/content/about/about.md

 Exploring the innovative features of Astro has been an exciting journey.
 Its focus on performance and the ability to seamlessly blend static and dynamic content make it a promising framework for building modern, high-performance websites.
 I look forward to utilizing Astro's capabilities for future projects and expanding my expertise in web development.

-There are also other frameworks and libraries that I have used in my projects, such as Prisma, tRPC, Tokio, and Gin.
+There are also other frameworks and libraries that I have used in my projects, such as Prisma, tRPC, Tokio, Gin, and Axum.
 I am excited to continue exploring the capabilities of these frameworks and libraries and using them to build even more powerful applications.

 ## Experience